I Used Anger to Get Respect — Until It Started Costing Me Love

 I didn’t see anger as a flaw.

-I saw it as audacity.
+I saw it as strength.

 It took courage to speak up.